How it works

 Because every chamber is similarly or more efficient than a He-3 tube, and since the signal has a peak feature similar to He-3, the signal is easy to apply standard He-3 electronics to, and the gas gain can be tracked by the peak feature.

-The core chambers come in two performance levels, Standard and Plus.
+The core chambers come in three performance levels, Standard, Plus, and Double.